-Land use designations for North Richmond are shown on Figure LU-1, General Plan Land Use Map, and are defined in the Land Use Element.
+Land use designations for North Richmond are shown on Figure LU-1, General Plan Land Use Map, and defined in Table LU-1 in the Land Use Element.
 Most of North Richmond is planned for continued light industrial, public, and resource conservation uses.
-The area south of Wildcat Creek is the heart of the community and is planned for the continuation of residential uses at a range of densities, supported by local-serving commercial development.
-The mixed-use designations along Fred Jackson Way, Market Avenue, and Chesley Avenue are intended to create a combination of affordable, multiple-family residential units and ground-level retail and office uses.
-The North Richmond Design Guidelines provide more detailed design guidance for development in this area.
+The area south of Wildcat Creek is the heart of the community and is planned for continued residential use at various densities, supported by local-serving commercial development.
+The mixed-use designations along Fred Jackson Way, Market Avenue, and Chesley Avenue are intended to create a combination of affordable, multiple-family homes and ground-level retail, service, and office uses.
+The former Las Deltas campus is designated Residential Medium-High Density.
+The 11.38-acre site is an opportunity for innovative development that addresses a range of housing needs.
+The North Richmond Design Guidelines provide detailed design guidance.